LAMOR-yonsei/lamor-yonsei.github.io/content/authors/SHS/_index.md

 ---
 # Display name
-title: Seohyeon Kim
+title: Hyunseok Song

 # Full name (for SEO)
-first_name: Seohyeon
+first_name: Hyunseok
-last_name: Kim
+last_name: Song

 # Username (this should match the folder name)
 authors:
-  - KSH
+  - SHS

-order: 5
+order: 6

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Student in M.S. course
+role:

 # Organizations/Affiliations
 organizations: